hayleymcilwrath/AAD16/Design-journal.md

 >**Note to self** : Need to be careful on what type writing you choose as every font you use gives off an impression!

-We then looked at how logos for branding use type and what impression.
-As they use primary colours and they give off the impression of plain boring logo's and fonts.
+We then looked at how logos for branding use type and what impression they give off.
+They give out the impression of **EAT ME** and we all know these logo's from our childhood.
+They take a low end restaurant and use big chunky fonts and bright primary colours to stand out and appeal to children and are known for cheap and cheerful food. they use mainly reds, yellows and blues and they keep to the point rather than adding detail.

 ![300px-burger_king_logo svg](https://cloud.githubusercontent.com/assets/8985471/4984344/f0e42642-6922-11e4-8e8c-22335db2f327.png)